Kent-Go/Data_Analytics_Hub_Java_SQLite_JDBC/README.md

   - ```Main```: Entry point for the Data Analytics Hub application.

 - ```analytics.model```:
+  - ```DatabaseConnection```: Serves as a SQLite Database connection for UserDataabseHandler and PostDatabaseHandler to access, retrieve, save and modify records in DataAnalyticsHub.db.
   - ```Post```: Serves as a Post object with properties include id, content, author, likes, shares and date-time with getter methods to access the private instance variables.
+  - ```User```: Serves as a User object with properties include username, password, firstName, lastName and vip with getter methods to access the User's private instance variables.
+  - ```PostModel```: Serves as the Model for the Post in Data Analytics Hub application.
+  - ```UserModel```: Serves as the Model for the User in Data Analytics Hub application.
+  - ```PostDatabaseHandler```: Provides CRUD methods for post-related SQL query to access SQLite Database.
+  - ```UserDatabaseHandler```: Provides CRUD methods for user-related SQL query to access SQLite Database.
+  - ```PostComparator```: Implement the Comparator interface for Post object to sort post based on likes in descending order
+  - ```Validator```: Provides validation logics for user and post related inputs entered by users

 - ```analytics.model.exceptions```:
   - ```ExistedPostIDException```: User-defined exception for invalid post ID integer.